Civil Litigation Process

 Can I file a lawsuit at any time?

-No. Civil lawsuits are subject to strict deadlines known as statutes of limitations, which vary depending on the type of claim—such as whistleblower actions, environmental harm, securities fraud, or civil rights violations.
-Missing the filing deadline can prevent you from pursuing legal action.
-It’s important to speak with a lawyer as early as possible, ideally once you become aware of potential harm or misconduct.
+No. Civil lawsuits are subject to strict filing deadlines called statutes of limitations, which vary depending on the type of claim and jurisdiction.
+For example, Massachusetts law sets different statutes of limitations for whistleblower actions, environmental damage, securities fraud, and civil rights claims.
+Missing the deadline for your claim can prevent you from ever taking legal action.
+That’s why it’s important to speak with a lawyer as soon as you suspect wrongdoing or suffer harm.